nopnop2002/esp-idf-voice-control/README.md

 idf.py flash monitor -p PORT
 ```

-# Installation for ESP32-S2
+# Installation for ESP32-Sx
-ESP32-S2 does not have Bluetooth.
+ESP32-S2 does not have Bluetooth function.
+ESP32-S3 does not have Bluetooth BR/EDR.
 This is not available.

-# Installation for ESP32-C3
+# Installation for ESP32-Cx
-ESP32-C3 does not have Bluetooth BR/EDR.
+ESP32-C2/C3/C6 does not have Bluetooth BR/EDR.
 This is not available.

 # Installation of smartphone app